 5 Outrageous Fashion Trends from the Ancient World

 The eternal quest to be ridiculously good looking is one we’ve been on since time immemorial.
-From elaborate, exquisite, and downright weird clothing choices, to sexy-but-deadly cosmetics, and wearing fake bears and towering hairpieces, humans have done it all in the name of beauty!
+From elaborate, exquisite, and downright weird clothing choices, to sexy-but-deadly cosmetics, and wearing fake beards and towering hairpieces, humans have done it all in the name of beauty!

 Swan Fat, Crocodile Dung, and Snail Ash: Achieving Beauty in Ancient Rome